CLEAR-HPV: Interpretable concept discovery for human-papillomavirus-associated morphology in whole-slide histology: DISCUSSION

 \subsection{Limitations of the study}

 This study has several limitations.
 First, the quality of the recovered concepts is influenced by the choice of MIL backbones; models with diffuse and weaker attention may offer slightly weaker structure for unsupervised separation of different concepts.
 Second, clustering is performed in a latent space without tile-level labels; therefore certain distinctions may remain subtle and benefit from expert interpretation.
-Third, our pipeline relies on pretrained encoders and fixed attention maps, and a unified end-to-end optimization strategy may sharpen concept boundaries.
+In particular, clinically actionable interpretation of the discovered concepts requires expert pathology review.
+Third, our pipeline relies on pretrained encoders and fixed attention maps, following the standard histopathology MIL paradigm (e.g., CLAM), where tile encoders are not jointly optimized during slide-level training.
+A unified end-to-end optimization of the encoder, attention mechanism, and concept structure may yield more refined and semantically consistent concepts, and remains an important direction for future work.
 Future work will incorporate spatial context, richer supervisory signals, and multimodal information to expand the biological insight provided by the CLEAR-HPV framework.